 Planning Application Resubmission

 In January of 2016, Infinergy submitted a new scoping request relating to the resubmission of the Limekiln Wind Farm.
-Scoping responses will determine any further assessment which needs to take place prior to a resubmission of the applicaiton.
+A subsequent application was submitted and once again The Highland Council objected to the application, triggering a second Public Inquiry.

 Following another week of hearings, the Scottish Government Reporter made recommendation to the Minister and Limekiln Wind Farm was approved in June 2019.

 Following on from the consent, Infinergy is now assessing an area to the east of the Limekiln site as a potential extension.
 Scoping has been submitted and an application is expected to follow in Spring/Summer 2020.
 You can find all the documents as well as the latest newsletters in the Downloads section.